eva81829/eva81829/README.md

 ## Hi I'm Fan 👋

-**42 Québec student** and **Full-Stack Engineer** with over 3 years of experience in **Fintech**.
-Seeking a cross-cultural work environment where I can strive to utilize my diverse expertise in programming, test automation, and management.
+**Full-Stack Engineer** with over 3 years of experience in the Fintech industry and more than 1 year as a **Quality Assurance Engineer** in Digital Media.
+Currently studying at **42 Québec**, I am seeking a cross-cultural work environment where I can strive to utilize my diverse expertise in programming, test automation, and management.

 🔭 I’m currently working on